City of Water and Ink: Decoding Venice through Multi-Modal Semantic Search

 Breaking Data Silos

-Historical urban research is inherently multimodal: maps (“water”) provide spatial form, while texts (“ink”) convey social and functional information.
+Historical urban research is inherently multimodal: maps ("water") provide spatial form, while texts ("ink") convey social and functional information.
 A central obstacle in traditional research is data fragmentation, which forces scholars to perform labor-intensive manual cross-referencing between maps and cadastral records.
-Our solution adopts a **dual-tower architecture** and establishes logical links between map and text data within a unified geographic space.
-This allows researchers to retrieve urban parcel simultaneously through visual characteristics (“what it looks like”) and textual descriptions (“what it is”), enabling truly multimodal and multi-temporal historical inquiry and forming a spatio-temporally connected digital model of Venice.
+Our solution establishes logical links between map and text data within a unified geographic space.
+This allows researchers to retrieve urban parcel simultaneously through visual characteristics ("what it looks like") and textual descriptions ("what it is"), enabling truly multimodal and multi-temporal historical inquiry and forming a spatio-temporally connected digital model of Venice.

 Immersive Visualization